cheerans/Microservices-Architecture/README.md

 This is a work in progress, but existing parts are stable

+# MLService

-# MLService - (Spring Boot, Hystrix Circuit Breaker)
+`Uses Spring Boot, Hystrix Circuit Breaker`

 This project holds the service layer.
 There is only one microservice here.
 However, the sample is done in such a way that invoking another microservice is done through Eureka Server and Load balnced Rest template.
 Hence each service here acts like a separate microservice, for demonstration pruposes.
 The sample will help you design fully scalable microservices, fully functional.

 Only change that has to be done in production is, same module microservices chain calls has to go through camel routes, or request forwarding and not allowed to hit the load balanced resttemplate.
 An efficient and deisgn approved way of implementing it is via a proxy, that would redirect calls to method calls or rest template deciding which services we host.
 I agree, need not complicate it that much, can harcode internal calls as plain java function calls and be done with it.